DanBuda11/markdown-cheatsheet/README.md

     var x = 100;
     const dog = 'snickers';

-Or use "```" above and below the text to do the same thing.
-You can also add the name of the language the text is in to make it format even more:
+Or use ``` above and below the text to do the same thing.
+You can also add the name of the language the text is in to style it further:

     ```js
     var x = 100;